Funding year 1 ‘Replicability

 Project PIs will ultimately be responsible for ensuring that projects are carried out within the agreed timescales and budget.
 Where the day-to-day management of the project is carried out by another project team member, they can be assigned as a point of contact for the work.

 All applicants must work with our research designer from the beginning of their projects.
 The research designer will work with you to find innovative ways to visualise your work and communicate it to a diverse audience.
-We’re keen to utilise interesting and accessible ways to communicate the outputs from your work, therefore, rather than a traditional written report, we will be exploring the most appropriate way to do this and asking for your ideas in the application form.
+We’re keen to utilise interesting and accessible ways to communicate the outputs from your work, therefore, in addition to a traditional written report, we will be exploring the most appropriate way to do this and asking for your ideas in the application form.
 The research designer will work with you to create the agreed format for reporting your funding outcomes.

 The pro² team are keen to stay up to date with your progress on the project and so, we will be arranging a site visit during the work.
 This is not intended to evaluate the project, but to offer advice/guidance where useful and to understand interim results.